WHAT WE DO

 Giovanni Ongaro

-Giovanni, also know as “il maestro”, or “master G” is a true living-legend among Mello’s Climbers.
+Giovanni, also known as “il maestro”, or “master G” is a living-legend among Mello’s Climbers.

-Despite he now has few more white hair than the ones you can(not) see in the picture, he still cruises slabs and cracks almost every day.
+Although he now has a few more white hair than the ones you can(or can’t) see in the picture, he still cruises slabs and cracks almost every day.

-His mantra “Metti un friend e vai poi su”, in English may sound like “Place one friend and motor-up to the top!”.
+His mantra “Metti un friend e vai poi su”, might sound like “Place one friend and motor-up to the top!”.

-Definitely the right guide to help you moving your first steps, and whippers, while leading on trad gear…
+Definitely the right guide to help you take your first steps, and whippers, while leading on trad gear…

 Contact us!